VirtualAnalogy/Paraphrasis/README.md

 The editor class will need to take a few additional constructor parameters:

 * `AudioProcessor*` (which is actually needed in all Juce plugin GUIs)
-* `teragon::PluginParameterSet`
+* `teragon::ThreadsafePluginParameterSet&`
 * `teragon::ResourceCache*`

 The `TeragonGuiComponents.h` header file must therefore be included in the editor's header.

-And correspondingly, the plugin processor should pass up a reference to its parameter set and a new resource cache made with `Resources::getCache()` (this will require including `Resources.h` from the file where `getCache()` is called since this rather long header is not part of `TeragonGuiComponents.h`).
+Correspondingly, the plugin processor should pass up a reference to its parameter set and a new resource cache made with `Resources::getCache()` (this will require including `Resources.h` from the file where `getCache()` is called since this rather long header is not part of `TeragonGuiComponents.h`).